yatesco/seafile-docs/deploy/deploy_http_sync.md

 Starting from version 4.0.0, Seafile supports file syncing via HTTP protocol.
 The server configuration depends on which version of Seafile client do you use.

-If you're using client version >= 4.2, the cases are
+Client version >= 4.2 use http syncing protocol exclusively, the cases are

 * If you're not using https, you don't have to configure Nginx or Apache to use http sync.
 The client can talk directly with the file server on port 8082.
 * If you're using https, you have to configure Nginx or Apahce.
 If you meet some certificate problems, the issues discussed in "FAQ and Trouble Shooting" section may be helpful.

-If you'are using clients version < 4.2, you have to configure Nginx or Apache.
+If you'are using clients version < 4.2,

+* If you want to use http(s) sync, you have to configure Nginx or Apache.
+* If you don't configure Nginx or Apache, the client falls back to use non-http syncing protocol (using port 10001 and 12001).

+Servers >= 4.0 are compatible with all syncing protocols, any version of client should work with the server.

 ## Nginx